lochhh/e-Babylab/README.md

 # IPL-2.0
-IPL-2.0 is an authoring tool that allows users or researchers to create, host, run, and manage online experiments---without the need for prior experience in programming.
-Using this tool, experiments can be configured to use any combinations of image, audio, and/or video contents as stimuli and accept key presses, clicks, and touches (on touchscreens) as responses.
-Other types of explicit responses (e.g., pointing gestures, verbal responses) as well as implicit responses (e.g., eye movement, vocal emotion) can additionally be captured via audio or video recordings.
+IPL-2.0 is an open source authoring tool that allows users or researchers to easily create, host, run, and manage online experiments, without writing a single line of code.
+Using this tool, experiments can be programmed to include any combinations of image, audio, and/or video contents as stimuli and record key presses, clicks, screen touches, audio, and video.

 ## Contents
 1. [Installation](#1-installation)